korylprince/BISDDocs/monitor/cacti.rst

 One step you will want to take is to create a directory for the realtime plugin. :file:`/var/www/cacti/rra/realtime/` would be a good choice.

+It would also be good to block some cacti directories from prying eyes.
+See `/etc/nginx/sites-available/default <cacti_files/default>`_ for more information.

 Also, don't forget to fix permissions on your web directory (use `fixperm.sh <../cluster/web_files/fixperm.sh>`_.)

 Install Spine